Restaurants

 • or the basis for future legal and operational documentation.

-The coaching process exists to:
+The expert exists to:

 • refine assumptions,